eToro Cryptocurrency Exchange Review

 The Bottom Line

 eToro is a unique platform in the world of cryptocurrency exchange.
 It allows access to a slew of other financial instruments outside of cryptocurrency, which are not supported by many others.
-While this may make it a weaker platform in the eyes of those only interested in trading cryptocurrency, it is a benefit for somebody who works with stocks and CFDs.
+While this may make it a weaker platform in the eyes of those only interested in trading cryptocurrency, it is a benefit for an experienced trader who works with stocks and CFDs, ETFs, or forex brokers.
 Whether or not you choose to use it is mainly a question of what kind of trading you prefer to do.

 eToro is recommended for those who want to exchange cryptocurrency but who also wish to handle their flat currency-based financial assets all within the same platform.
-It’s also an excellent option for those who want to start learning about cryptocurrency trading from the very beginning.
+It’s also an excellent option for those who want to start learning about cryptocurrency trading from the very beginning and get the best investment advice.
 With access to a high volume of educational resources, a novice can become an expert after a bit of practice.

 None the less, the country restrictions are unfortunate.
 Hopefully, sometime in the near future, eToro will find a solution to serve more American, Canadian, and Japanese customers, among others.

 eToro AUS Capital Pty Ltd, ABN 66 612 791 803 AFSL 491139.
 CFDs are highly leveraged and risky, and may not be suitable for all investors.
 You may lose more than your initial investment.
 Trading CFDs does not result in ownership of the underlying assets.
 Copy trading facilities cannot be construed as financial advice.
 Use these facilities at your own risk and we are not liable for losses incurred.
 You should obtain your own advice and refer to our FSG and PDS before deciding whether to trade with us.